App Switch

 • Continue processing until the transaction completes.

+You may optionally implement a timeout (for example, 10 seconds) for the loading indicator in case processing takes longer than expected.
 This ensures UI consistency and prevents unexpected user interactions during the payment finalization process.
 A buyer may uncheck the "Open supported links" setting on their Android device, which prevents them from returning to your app from the PayPal app through app links.
 You can provide a fallback deep link return URL scheme that will be used to complete the session.
 The regular Chrome Custom Tab flow will be displayed when the deep link fallback return URL is used, and App Switch will not occur in this scenario.
 Follow these steps to configure the deep link return URL scheme in your AndroidManifest.xml and pass the deep link return URL in your PayPalClient constructor.

 1. Kotlin